tgdolan/specl/README.md

 ## Overview

-specl is a library of functions that wrap common methods in the Pandas DataFrame API, supplying those methods with arguments from a YAML spec file.
-The intent is to isolate the data cleanup requirements from the code, by describing those tasks in a spec file.
+specl is a library of functions for cleaning data based on information in a 'spec' file. specl wraps a subset of methods in the Pandas DataFrame API, supplying those methods with arguments from a YAML spec file.
+The intent is to isolate the data cleanup requirements from the code and make it easier to perform common data cleanup tasks.

 ### Features